What Happens When Two of the Best High Schools North of Austin Share a Zip Code?

 Round Rock High is the original.
 The campus that started it all for Round Rock ISD, and it has the history, the traditions, and the community support to show for it.
 At nearly 3,900 students, this is a big school by any measure, and with that size comes an almost staggering array of academic offerings.
 AP courses across every discipline, dual enrollment programs, a nationally recognized robotics team, UIL academic competition success, and career pathways in everything from health sciences to digital media and engineering.

 The athletic programs are a cornerstone of campus culture.
 Round Rock High football games are genuine community events, and the soccer, basketball, baseball, and swimming programs have all produced district and state level competitors.
 But what really sets Round Rock High apart from other large Texas high schools is the academic consistency.
-A 95 on TEA’s scale with 3,800+ students is exceptionally difficult to achieve, and the school has maintained those high marks year after year.
+Maintaining an A rating with nearly 4,000 students is exceptionally difficult to achieve.
 The neighborhoods feeding Round Rock High, including Behrens Ranch, Stone Canyon, and the communities along Sam Bass Road, are well established and deeply invested in the school.

 The Neighborhoods

 The Leander High zone draws from a mix of newer master planned communities and older neighborhoods in Leander and Cedar Park.
-You will find a wide range of housing stock from the mid $300s up through the $700s, with most of the inventory falling in that $450,000 to $600,000 sweet spot.
-The area is more suburban and car dependent than central Austin but significantly more affordable, and the growth in restaurants, retail, and entertainment options along 183 and in downtown Leander has been impressive over the last five years.
+You will find a wide range of housing stock at different price points, and the area is more suburban and car dependent than central Austin but significantly more affordable.
+The growth in restaurants, retail, and entertainment options along 183 and in downtown Leander has been impressive over the last five years.

 Round Rock High’s zone covers some of the most established neighborhoods in Round Rock, plus newer communities that have filled in along the 45 and I-35 corridors.
-Homes here tend to skew a little older and a little more expensive than the Leander High zone, with a median around $592,000.
-The trade off is a community with deeper roots, more mature trees, and a downtown Round Rock scene that has genuinely come into its own.
+Homes here tend to skew a little older than the Leander High zone, and the trade off is a community with deeper roots, more mature trees, and a downtown Round Rock scene that has genuinely come into its own.

 Browse all homes zoned to Leander High or homes zoned to Round Rock High.